NeurodataWithoutBorders/nwb-overview/docs/source/intro_to_nwb/2_file_structure.rst

 Processed data, such as the extracted fluorescence traces from calcium imaging ROIs, are stored in containers placed within a modality-specific ``ProcessingModule`` container in the ``processing`` group at the root of the NWB file.
-Any scripts or software that process raw data and generate processed data should store the results within a ``ProcessingModule``.
+Any scripts or software that process raw data should store the results within a ``ProcessingModule``.

 NWB organizes processed data into ``ProcessingModule`` containers with specific names based on the type of processed data: